-12 people were arrested by Northumbria Police at an ‘anti-vax’ protest march in Newcastle
+12 arrests at ‘anti-vax’ protest in Newcastle

 People were told to avoid the area as hundreds gathered near the Civic Centre for an ‘anti-vaccine march’.